 Sorry, that isn’t strictly true, they didn’t really “Shin” up it all, just the plinth at the bottom and then the steps around it, but it was bloomin’ difficult for me to get up there – I knew those Little Gym classes for them both would come in handy in the end.

 This also occurred around the bottom of Nelson’s Column *spot the theme* and involved mummy sitting still (phew), while the small people in her life ran around and around trying to catch each other.
 At some point, I was informed I needed to tag them as they ran past.
 Even I can manage to reach out once in a while as a small blur runs past…usually…

 Probably not very hygenic this one, but messing about with water is always a hit wherever you are, and Trafalgar Square is no different at all

-read the news recently, had I?
+I was not expecting this, but then I hadn’t read the news recently, had I?
 And if you haven’t, you might want to take a sneak peak at this picture for a proper look-see…

 I would post the picture here, but suspect I am not allowed to due to copyright, and I really don’t want to annoy anyone that’s friends with a bright blue cock, would you?

 8. Watching the street entertainers

 I hadn’t anticipated that there would be entertainers infront of the National Gallery – should have realised that there would be.
 They were brilliant, and the kids were transfixed by them.
 Once one lot had finished, there was another, then another…it was like some early stage of Britain’s Got Talent to the children.
 And they LOVED IT!

 What would you do for free in Trafalgar Square?
 Any ideas and thoughts a great help – as well as anything else free in London generally, always up for more tips!

 that is so sweet here is blog about international scholarships